 After visiting Dead Horse Point State Park, we drove on to see Mesa Arch (about 20 miles).
-Mesa Arch is known to be the one of the most “most beautiful” arches in Utah.
-From my own experiences I’m not sure if I agree with this statement, though.
-It was definitely a beautiful arch, but I can’t say the arches in Arches national park were any less beautiful.
-What did make Mesa Arch worth the drive was the gorgeous view over the canyon behind it.
+Mesa Arch is known to be one of the most “most beautiful” arches in Utah.
+From my own experiences, I’m not sure if I agree with this statement, though.
+It was definitely a beautiful arch, but I can’t say the arches in Arches National Park were any less beautiful.
+What did make Mesa Arch worth the drive, was the gorgeous view over the canyon behind it.

 Tip: Early morning is a great time to visit Mesa Arch.
 And with early I mean, before or just after sunset.
 Avoid the crowd and enjoy the beautiful view.